 It is extremely important in many networked environments to allow existing applications to submit print jobs.
 PC users expect to be able to select Print from the File menu when they want to produce printed output.
-There are four ways that users can use to submit print jobs to Infoprint Manager for Windows destinations from their workstations.
+There are three ways that users can use to submit print jobs to Infoprint Manager for AIX destinations from their workstations.
 Choose the one that best suits your environment.

-- Install Infoprint Select on all Windows workstations - Create a Windows gateway printer on the Infoprint Manager server and connect to it from client workstations - Enable the Internet Printing Protocol (IPP) gateway on the Infoprint Manager server and create IPP client printers on client workstations - Create an Infoprint hot folder that automatically submits files that are stored in it to an Infoprint Manager destination.
+- Install Infoprint Select on all Windows workstations - Install Infoprint Submit on Windows or Macintosh workstations - Create an Infoprint hot folder that automatically submits files that are stored in it to an Infoprint Manager destination.